sarahbaranski/interview-takehome-coalfire/README.md

   * Add Security groups with the correct rules to allow SSH from that Management tier to the Application tier
   * Finish up the ASG and make sure the instances in the application tier are in that group
   * Add the ALB and security group rules for traffic to the ALB from the instances in the Application tier and from the ALB to the Internet Gateway
-  * Add two implemented improvements in code
+  * Add two implemented imporovements in code

 ## References to resources used
 * [Three-tier web app](https://medium.com/@aaloktrivedi/building-a-3-tier-web-application-architecture-with-aws-eb5981613e30)